anderson-cubo/glass/README.md

     "name": "", //name of the Site
     "title": "", //title of the site.
     "base": "", //base url from project
-    "positions": [], //set prosition of files which come first and which come at last.
+    "only": "" //can be an array or a string only this files will be rendered, "positions": [], //set prosition of files which come first and which come at last.
     "variables": {} //set xml variables such as <icon> and get the value setted as an variable on the templating system.
 }